shawnfreed5-cyber/sherlock/docs/README.md

 Sherlock: Find Usernames Across Social Networks (Version 0.16.0)

 positional arguments:
-  USERNAMES             One or more usernames to check with social networks.
+  juliestydinger             One or more usernames to check with social networks.
 Check similar usernames using {?} (replace to '_', '-', '.').

 options:
   -h, --help            show this help message and exit